-- Q. 3.
-Did you meet considerable opposition from National Guard officers and their friends in Congress in your efforts to improve the National Guard? - A. I confined myself in my efforts in the training of the National Guard in dealing with the Illinois National Guard.
-I took things as they were-and the rules and regulations as they were-and they responded very, very well.
-I would say, they responded with goodwill to the procedure, whatever the lacks were. - Q. 4.
-Did we eliminate the former weaknesses in the reorganization of the National Guard which was made after 1945? - A. I am not sufficiently familiar now with the reorganization of the National Guard after 1945.
-But what little I do know of it, I think it didn't correct these basic weaknesses. - Q. 5.
-What changes, if any, are still needed? - A. No answer given here.
-He answers this after question 6.
-See page 5. - Q. 6.
-Do you feel that the National Guard is the answer to the need for a Citizen Army? - A. I feel the National Guard is part and parcel of our system and we will always have it with us.
+3. Did you meet considerable opposition from National Guard officers and their friends in Congress in your efforts to improve the National Guard?

+I confined myself in my efforts in the training of the National Guard in dealing with the Illinois National Guard.
+I took things as they were, and the rules and regulations as they were, and they responded very, very well.
+I would say they responded with good will to the procedure, whatever the lacks were.

+4. Did we eliminate the former weaknesses in the reorganization of the National Guard which was made after 1945?

+I am not sufficiently familiar now with the reorganization of the National Guard after 1945.
+But what little I do know of it, I think it didn't correct these basic weaknesses.

+6. Do you feel that the National Guard is the answer to the need for a Citizen $Armv^{\circ}$

+I feel the National Guard is part and parcel of our system and we will always have it with us.
 Whether it's the complete provision of trained forces or not, I do not know.
-But if we must depend on that, we have a long ways to go in fitting these men for the strain of modern fighting.
-We have to remember now that where heretofore we've had years to get ready for a war, the next time we will have no time at all.
-Because whoever makes an issue of war will be prepared to try to get the best of us from the very start because that would be our weakest moment for a large trained force.
-The only way I can see under present conditions to improve on this short of
+But if we must depend on that, we have a long ways to go in fitting these men for the strain of a modern fight.
+We have to remember now that where heretofore we've had years to get ready for a war, the next time we will have no time at all, because whoever makes an issue of war will be prepared to try to get the best of us from the very start because that would be our weakest moment for a large trained force.

-Universal Military Training would be to have a very few troops take their turn-we'll say a five year period-of being very highly trained and giving a great deal of time-in order to be ready for immediate employment and then being relieved from that pressure by another group of divisions, which would be determined largely by the amount of transport that could be readily made available.
-We would know right off that we couldn't transport a large number of troops abroad and if our military police remains the same, that is to keep the fighting out of the western world, as we have in the past, it would be limited at the start to the divisions to which we could find transportation.
-And at the same time others that would remain at home and gradually establish themselves in efficiency during the period they were available as home guards, as it were.
+The only way I can see under the present conditions to improve on this, short of universal military training, would be to have a very few troops take their turn-we'll say a five year period-of being very highly trained and giving a great deal of time in order to be ready for immediate employment, and then being relieved from that pressure by another group of divisions which would be determined largely by the amount of transport that could be readily made available.
+We would know right off that we couldn't transport a large number of troops abroad, and if our military policy remains the same, it would be limited at the start to the divisions for which we could find transportation.
+At the same time, others that would remain at home and gradually establish themselves in efficiency during the period they were available as home guards, as it were.

-Q. 5.
-What changes, if any, are still needed?
+5. What changes, if any, are still needed?